peter2707/PP1Group02MatchMaking/README.md

     ```
     https://localhost:<port>/phpmyadmin
     ```
-5. Go to directory `mysql/jobmatch.sql`
+5. In JobMatch directory, go to `mysql/jobmatch.sql`
     ```
     Open and copy the script in the sql file
     ```
-6. On the `phpmyadmin` page
+6. On the `phpmyadmin` page in your browser
     ```
     Click on SQL, paste the script, and click 'Go'
     ```